-A antigen test kit (ATK) result must be submitted in Veracross for all students and employees each Sunday and Wednesday if they intend to be on the NIST campus.
-These must be ATKs approved by the Thai Food and Drug Administration.
+A antigen test kit (ATK) result must be submitted regularly in Veracross for all students and school employees who intend to be on the NIST campus.
+These must be ATKs on the list approved by the Thai Food and Drug Administration.

 NIST ID cards

 All community members must use their NIST-issued ID card to enter the campus.
 If an antigen test kit result has not been submitted for the week, the card will be automatically deactivated, and an ATK must be taken at the school before entering.

 All community members on campus must strictly adhere to the required social distancing guidelines, wear masks except when eating, and maintain good hygiene by frequently washing their hands and using hand sanitizer.